-Growing up as a Jehovah's Witness, Daniel was repeatedly told about the horrors of being gay.
+Growing up within a religious family, Daniel was repeatedly told about the horrors of being gay.
 Learn more about how Daniel was able to overcome the prejudices of his youth to emerge as a passionate man living with HIV who is learning to thrive again.

 What misconceptions relating to HIV do you think are still prevalent or dormant in society and what would you like the general public and the younger generations to be doing?

 I'm not at all ashamed about living with HIV.
 I feel very lucky to be alive at this time – to be able to survive HIV and live a relatively regular life because of the amazing scientific and medical advancements that have happened over the last few years.

 What really makes me sad is the misinformation and lack of awareness about HIV – particularly with gay men who are either not willing or not interested in getting better educated, or even tested.
 I believe the ignorance that exists with guys that use terms like "clean" or "safe" is incredible.
 They’ll engage in risky sexual behaviours themselves but then continue to discriminate against HIV positive guys who are healthy and on medication.

 I've always been completely honest and I’ve put my complete trust in the medical professionals helping me.
 It’s common sense – if you’re not going to trust them and take their advice, you’re just fooling yourself in the long run.

 What is your earliest memory of hearing about HIV?
 Where were you and what was your initial reaction?

 I was born in 1968 so my teenage years were extremely difficult times.
 Being gay was completely abhorrent in the eyes of my community and anytime homosexuality was discussed at the sermons or in general it was seen as the lowest of the low of humanity and awaiting imminent destruction.